CodeAlgorilla/BeginCoding/README.md

 # BeginCoding
-Beginning of Programming with c++ this is just a test! test the status of git
+Beginning of Programming with c++ this is just a test! test the status of git\
+now is on the new branch